 With the Citi Simplicity® Card - No Late Fees Ever, cardholders can enjoy no annual fees, no late fees and no penalty rates ever.
-It also has a 0 percent intro APR on balance transfers for 21 months from date of first transfer, all transfers must be completed in the first 4 months (then, 15.99% - 25.99%* variable, based on creditworthiness) – as compared to the Discover card that only offers six months of 0 percent APR on purchases to go with the 18 months for balance transfers.
-The Citi Simplicity® Card - No Late Fees Ever does still have a balance transfer fee of 5 percent of the amount of each transfer or $5, whichever is greater.
+It also has a 0% intro APR on balance transfers for 21 months from date of first transfer, all transfers must be completed in the first four months (then, 16.24% - 26.24%* variable, based on creditworthiness) – as compared to the Discover card that only offers six months of 0% APR on purchases to go with the 18 months for balance transfers.
+The Citi Simplicity® Card - No Late Fees Ever does still have a balance transfer fee of 5% of the amount of each transfer or $5, whichever is greater.
 Note: if you transfer a balance with this offer after your 0% intro purchase APR expires, both new purchases and unpaid purchase balances will automatically accrue interest until all balances, including your transferred balance, are paid in full.
 Though the Discover it® Balance Transfer credit card does offer no late fees for the first missed payment, the Citi Simplicity® Card - No Late Fees Ever might be a better option for those who consistently struggle to make their payments on time.

 The Discover it® Balance Transfer card is best for individuals who want to earn cash back with no annual fee and who are looking for a no-interest introductory period on purchases (six months) and balance transfers (18 months).